chiao45/parpydtk2/docs/install.rst

     $ make && sudo make install

 Notice that this is for system installation.
-Install to your preferred locations if you don't have root access.
+Install to your preferred locations if you don't have the root access.
 Also, turn off those optional packages if you don't have them, only MPI and HDF5 are necessary.

 .. warning:: You must build it into a shared object!

 .. note::

-    If you use Ubuntu >= 17.10, all those optional packages are available through ``apt``.
+    If you use Ubuntu >= 17.10, all those optional packages are likely to be available through ``apt``.

 .. _install_dtk2:

 Install `DTK2`_
 ---------------

-`DTK2`_ is shipped as a sub-module of `Trilinos`_, so installing `Trilinos`_ is needed.
+`DTK2`_ is shipped as a sub-module of `Trilinos`_, so building `Trilinos`_ is needed.
 For people who are not familiar with `Trilinos`_, this can be tricky.
-Therefore, an excerpt from our `DTK2 Docker image building script <https://github.com/unifem/cht-coupler/blob/mapper-bin/Dockerfile#L42>`_ might be helpful:
+Therefore, an excerpt of our `DTK2 Docker image building script <https://github.com/unifem/cht-coupler/blob/mapper-bin/Dockerfile#L42>`_ might be helpful:

 .. code-block:: console